 This off season proved to be one of the most dramatic of recent history.
 In this off season, we saw deals such as Clayton Kershaw signing a record breaking contract, Robinson Cano going from the Yankees, the center stage of baseball to a struggling Mariners team, Freddie Freeman signing the biggest contract in Braves history, as well as many other interesting, and sometimes surprising acquisitions and trades.

-There are many questions that won’t be answered until the start of the season.
-Will the Braves start Dan Uggla, who is a step beyond struggling?
+There are many questions that won”t be answered until the start of the season.
+Will the Braves start Dan Uggla, who It simply has more data, and as such, gives a better prediction of credit repair risk. is a step beyond struggling?
 Will they bring in young prospect Tommy LaStella to fill in for Uggla?
 Will the Mariners go over .500 now that they have solid 1-2-3 pitchers in Felix Hernandez, Hisashi Iwakuma, and Taijuan Walker, who are nice compliments to proven player Robinson Cano and a Justin Smoak who towards the end of the season started to show his full potential?

 All we can say for now, is “play ball!”